myelintek/documentation/user/track.rst

     log_name (str)
         logging location ended with ``.chart``.
-        You could optionally use slashes ``/`` to organize the parameters in folders. log_value (int, float, str)
+        You could optionally use slashes ``/`` to organize the parameters in directories. log_value (int, float, str)
         logging value.